 Cat Breeding: Determining Pregnancy

 The biggest challenge from a pet owner's standpoint is that there isn't a way to easily track cat reproduction successes or failures.
-After all, there are no clear and simply pregnancy tests you can just run to pick up at the drug store!
+After all, there are no clear and simple pregnancy tests you can just run to pick up at the drug store!
 However, the Witness Pregnancy Detection Kit for dogs can be used on cats to detect the hormone relaxin, a sign of pregnancy, after about 30 days.
 Most owners become suspicious of pregnancy during the first few weeks just from weight gain and an enlargement of the abdomen.

 If you need absolute proof, the earliest way to get confirmation that your cat is pregnant is with an ultrasound, which can give an answer as early as the 15th day.
 The heartbeats of the kittens can be heard around the 20th day.
 The nipples become more prominent as time passes and by the 35th day should be pink and quite obviously enlarged, as well as your cat’s belly being significantly enlarged.
 Your veterinarian can first feel the actual kittens through the abdominal wall around the 20th day.